texstudio-org/texstudio/utilities/manual/source/editing.md

 file, caption and label) are stored and will hence be used as default when you open the wizard.

-The wizard also comes into play when you drag drop an image file to your document or use copy in explorer and paste in TeXstudio.
+The wizard also comes into play when you drag and drop an image file to your document or use copy in explorer and paste in TeXstudio.
 Together with the adjustable default parameters this makes insertion of new pictures very fast.
 Furthermore, if you start the wizard while the cursor is on